-Prerequisite: SB/SGMT 3000 3.00 or SB/INTL 3000 3.00; Year 3 BBA/iBBA standing required
+Prerequisite: SB/SGMT 3000 3.00 or SB/INTL 3000/4400 3.00

-SB/SGMT 4750 3.00
+SB/SGMT 4750 3.00 Strategy Execution

 This course addresses the managerial challenge of executing a firm's strategy, by focusing on organizational elements that must be aligned to support a strategy as well as the tremendous difficulty of doing so.
 These elements include, but are not limited to, organizational structures and control mechanisms that "match" the given strategy as well as strategic leadership.
 Students learn and apply theory regarding strategy execution by analyzing implementation and performance in specific firms.